Dima-369/oil.nvim/README.md

 require("oil").setup()
 ```

 Then open a directory with `nvim .`.
 Use `<CR>` to open a file/directory, and `-` to go up a directory.
-Otherwise, just treat it like a normal buffer and make changes as you like.
+Otherwise, just treat it like a normal buffer and make edits as you like.
 Remember to `:w` when you're done to actually perform the actions.

 If you want to mimic the `vim-vinegar` method of navigating to the parent directory of a file, add this keymap: